bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-aideck.md

 $ docker run --rm -it -v $PWD:/module/ --device /dev/ttyUSB0 --privileged -P bitcraze/aideck /bin/bash -c 'export GAPY_OPENOCD_CABLE=interface/ftdi/olimex-arm-usb-tiny-h.cfg; source /gap_sdk/configs/ai_deck.sh; cd /module/;  make all image flash'
 ```

+Check out the [aideck flashing documentation](/documentation/repository/aideck-gap8-examples/master/getting-started/flashing/) for more detailed instructions.

 Note: This only works on Linux, unfortunately Windows and Mac currently do not support USB access from docker containers.

 {% endsi_step %}

 {% si_intro Setup the autotiler in docker %}
-In order to be able to use the autotiler in the GAP8 SDK (Facedetection and Mnist examples) you will
+In order to be able to use the autotiler in the GAP8 SDK (Facedetection and Classifcation examples) you will
 have to manually set it up and accept the license.
 {% endsi_intro %}